 On another random Wednesday evening, Brad and I planned a quick and dirty trip south to rip big lines in classic Montana fashion.
 The Tacoma adorned with my old Summit 700, a case of PBR, winter bags and a tarp, we blazed through the park, losing count of the numerous close calls with various hoofed animals.

 We had some big missions in mind, and thankfully, the snowpack in the region has been very conducive.
 With no consistent weak layers, and a minor threat of wind slabs, our confidence in some of the bigger objectives started to overbear any fear of strength, ability or prowess.
 We toured around day 1 ripping some beautiful east facing lines only to be blindsided by one of winter’s deadliest predators.
 Skirting along a knife edge ridge, making it a point to stay as close to the windward side of the ridge as possible, Brad stepped just far enough to make everything go BOOM!!
 Scrambling to secure himself back into terra firma, a truck sized cornice ripped itself loose and tomahawked downward.
-Usually the best sign of instability, proved itself … READ MORE >
+Usually the best sign of … READ MORE >

 Last Friday, five of us met at the Daily Bread parking lot at 5:30 AM for dawn patrol.
 Kyle had made it up to Frazier Basin on Wednesday, they found stable conditions and the skiing excellent.
 Once I heard the possibility of going up on Friday, especially since Kyle has access to two snowmobiles slashing the multi-hour skin to Frazier Basin to less than a 30 minute tow- I was in.
 This was my first time to Frazier and I must say I was blown away.
 The North Bridgers have so many aesthetic looking couloirs- it is like God himself has carved each mountain vertically with a giant fork.